uraimo/Bitter/README.md

 ```
 And update your workspace with `pod install`.
 Import the framework with `import Bitter`.

-You can also install Bitter with [Carthage](https://github.com/Carthage/Carthage) adding it to your `Cartfile`:
+You can also install Bitter with carthage adding it to your `Cartfil e`:
 ```
 github "uraimo/Bitter"
 ```